Chart Color Schemes

 Coombs is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Coombs has a high level of cultural diversity with 43.8% of its population born overseas and 48.1% speaking a language other than English at home.
-Christianity is the predominant religion in Coombs, comprising 33.7% of the population.
-Hinduism is overrepresented in Coombs compared to the Australian Capital Territory, making up 12.2% of the population versus 12.7%.
+Coombs has a high cultural diversity, with 43.8% of its population born overseas and 48.1% speaking a language other than English at home.
+Christianity is the main religion in Coombs, comprising 33.7% of its population.
+Hinduism is overrepresented, making up 12.2% compared to the Australian Capital Territory's 12.7%.

 Frequently Asked Questions - Diversity